Publish Date:

 Note: Total applications processed is the total number of applications received by MSD in the given time period.
 Percentage declined is the percentage of these applications that were declined in a given time period.

-The graph highlights that Emergency Housing (EH) applications have steadily trended downwards since the COVID-19 peak impact in 2020.
+The graph highlights that applications for housing in emergency circumstances have steadily trended downwards since the COVID-19 peak impact in 2020.

 We acknowledge the great work that the coalition government has done since August 2024 under their policy to reduce the number of people living in motels, particularly the Priority One group (families with children).
-However, the increase in decline data points to a growing portion of the population being denied EH housing support when they reach out to MSD for help.
+However, the increase in decline data points to a growing portion of the population being denied housing support for emergency circumstances when they reach out to MSD for help.

 The graph points to a sharp rise from July 2024 to January 2025, where decline rates grew five-fold from 6% up to 27%.
 That’s a 377% rate of increase!
 In the same period, the total number of applications reduced 66%.